angelatsamago20-cloud/sql-funnel-analysis/README.md

-Funnel Analysis Project
+# Funnel Analysis Project
+SQL-based analysis tracking user conversions through a job application funnel.

 I created a simple funnel analysis to track how users move through a job application process.
 The goal was to see where people drop off and suggest ways to improve the overall conversion.
 I used Excel to generate sample user event data and loaded it into SQL Server for analysis.

-Funnel Steps
+# Funnel Steps

 -Users visit the website